 A manifestation of sexual addiction versus gambling, drug, or gaming addiction varies by the person.
 The reason one person will become addicted to sex, another to gambling, and another to drugs can be traced to one’s past, environment, and functionality in life.
 For most every addict of any kind, the one linking factor is one or several underlying issues that prompt an individual to look for an escape from his or her reality and emotions.

 Studies show that about 80% of sex addicts suffer from some sexual abuse or emotional trauma in their past.
-There are also several theories that when a person suffers from trauma, abuse, or neglect, it is likely that person will have a hard time trusting others on an emotional level.
+There are also several theories that when a person suffers from trauma, abuse, or neglect, a person will likely have a hard time trusting others on an emotional level.
 In cases like these, sexual addiction is more likely to be manifested because the actions involved are emotionally detached, thereby giving the representation of being emotionally “safe” for one who does not trust others.

 In sexual addiction, sexually charged situations and actions produce the euphoria and escapism sought by the addict.
 At some point in the lives of most people, there is a fantasy desire to “get away from it all” when things get too hectic or stressful.
 For those susceptible to addiction, the fantasy of being able to escape can be realized through almost any action, including sex.